 \section{Introduction}

+This paper is about flows on finite graphs.
 Let $M=(V,E)$ be a graph with vertex set $V$ and edge set $E$.
 Each edge is incident to precisely two different vertices, i.e.~multiple edges may occur but there are no loops.

-An {\em orientation} $D$ of $M$ is an assignment of a direction to each edge, and for $v \in V$, $D^-(v)$ ($D^+(v)$) is the set of edges whose head (tail) is incident to $v$.
-The oriented graph is denoted by $D(M)$, $d_{D(M)}^-(v) = |D^-(v)|$ and $d_{D(M)}^+(v) = |D^+(v)|$ denote the {\em indegree} and {\em outdegree} of vertex $v$ in $D(M)$, respectively.
+An {\em orientation} $D$ of $M$ is an assignment of a direction to each edge, and for $v \in V,$ $D^-(v)$ ($D^+(v)$) is the set of edges whose head (tail) is incident to $v$.
+The oriented graph is denoted by $D(M),$ $d_{D(M)}^-(v) = |D^-(v)|$ and $d_{D(M)}^+(v) = |D^+(v)|$ denote the {\em indegree} and {\em outdegree} of vertex $v$ in $D(M),$ respectively.